williaml12/Personal-Porfolio-Website/README.md

 # Personal Porfolio Website
 Build your portfolio with HTML.
-Showcase the coding skills to recruiters with experience and projects.
+Showcase the coding skills to recruiters with work experience, and projects.

 ## Showcase the website
 ![Home_page](./images/Website_Preview.jpg)